-My name is Miranda Wildman.
-I’ve lived more than half my life here in Asheville and I grew up in Vermont.
-I still do some of the same things I did when I was a little girl growing up in the Green Mountains like building altars filled with bits of nature in the woods, creating welcoming atmospheres for guests, and drawing & painting on a daydream….
-I still adore creating artful, ambient space for my guests whether at home, at workshops, or retreats.
+My name is Miranda Wildman and I’ve lived more than half my life here in the Asheville area, after growing up in Vermont.
+I still do some of the same things I did when I was a little girl growing up in the Green Mountains like build altars filled with bits of nature in the woods, create welcoming atmospheres for guests, and draw & paint on a daydream.
+I still adore creating artful, ambient space for my guests whether at home, at workshops, or retreats!

 My paintings are intuitive representations of the vibrant dream scenes from my own sleep and awake state.
 Bold colors & shapes, symbols, fantasy dwellings and other worldly, ancestral landscapes find their way into my work regularly, where sometimes just playing with paint and color is what I fancy.
 I use a combination of layering acrylic paint, paper, and cyanotype.
 Cyanotype is a photographic process that employs the Sun’s rays.
 My intention for you the viewer, when you see my art, is to experience a sensory and joyful journey through my pieces and treat yourself with a little mystery on the way.